Child Support Agreements Lawyer in Northport, Alabama

 The parent who has primary physical custody of the child and is entitled to receive child support payments from the non-custodial parent.

-Legal Options for Establishing Child Support
+Comparison of Legal Options for Child Support

-When a Limited Legal Approach May Be Enough:
+When a Limited Legal Approach Is Sufficient:

-Simpler Cases with Mutual Agreement
+Simple Cases with Mutual Agreement

 Stable Financial Situations